Workflows and Analyses

 Workflows are objects which list a series of executables (apps or applets) and configuration parameters specifying how to run them.
 For example, a DNA sequencing workflow may consist of a series of 3 apps: mapping, variant calling, and variant annotation.
 The outputs of one executable can be configured to be inputs to the next.
 Each executable listed in a workflow, together with it configuration and I/O parameters, is called a stage.
 At the moment, workflows are not allowed to be used as executables for a stage.

-An analysis is the execution of a workflow, similarly to how a job is the execution of an app.
+An analysis is the execution of a workflow, similar to how a job is the execution of an app.
 Both jobs and analyses can also be referred to as the runs of their respective executables (workflows, apps, or applets).

-set to the ID of the analysis.A workflow object has an edit version number which can be retrieved using the API call /workflow-xxxx/describe.
+A workflow object has an edit version number which can be retrieved using the API call .
 It must be provided every time an API call is made to edit a workflow and must match the current value in order to succeed.
 The new edit version number is returned upon a successful edit.

 This ID will be unique for the stage in the workflow; you will need to provide it when making further changes to the stage or cross-linking outputs and inputs of the stages.